heri/US-2016-Presidential/README.md

-# 2016 US Presidential Elections Spending
+# 2016 US Presidential Campaign Contributions Tracking

 This application vizualizes the overall contributions to each candidate for the upcoming presidential elections in the USA.